-General operations data can be collected using common restaurant tools, like your POS, inventory management, or reservation system.
+General operations data can be collected using common restaurant tools, like your POS data, inventory management, CRM, or reservation system.
 Some data can even be collected by simply observing how your restaurant runs throughout the day.
-Operations data also includes staffing data, and data about your menu.
+Operations data also includes sales data, staffing data, and data about your menu.
 This is a broad category that includes a lot of metrics you can collect and track, and opportunities like forecasting future orders and revenue.
 Below, we’ll go over some examples of common ways to collect and use this type of data.

 Guest data is all about your guests—their behaviors, wants, needs, and demographics.
-Collecting and using this type of data allows you to market to the right people, personalize experiences and promotions, and generally, just create a better experience for guests at your restaurant.
+Collecting and using this type of data allows you to market to the right people, personalize experiences and promotions, and generally, just create a better customer experience for guests at your restaurant.
 Guest data should only ever be collected voluntarily.
 For example, consider asking your guests to sign up for an email list or loyalty program.
 Customer feedback can also contain a wealth of useful restaurant data.

 And finally, website data comes from software like your content management system (CMS) or a tool like Google Analytics.
 It helps you see how many people are viewing your restaurant’s website, how they find it, and what pages they tend to visit.
 If you offer direct online orders, this type of data can help you increase online order revenue.
 It can also help boost the number of guests who visit your restaurant after finding your website first.

 We know the world of restaurant analytics is complex, and can feel overwhelming to someone just beginning to learn about collecting and using restaurant data.
 These are a few basic improvements restaurants can make based on insights from simple data collection.
 Start with these, and your restaurant will be off to a great start.